 To investigate the impact of implementing a tax, we consider the possibility of taxing gasoline at the current rate but not taxing hydrogen, taxing both fuels or not taxing either.
-To explore the impact of climate change mitigation policies, the case in which carbon concentrations in the atmosphere would be stabilised at 550 ppmv was considered.
-We use the 550 ppmv stabilisation scenario developed for the US Climate Change Science Program (US CCSP, 2007).
+To explore the impact of climate change mitigation policies, the case in which carbon concentrations in the atmosphere would be stabilized at 550 ppmv was considered.
+We use the 550 ppmv stabilization scenario developed for the U.S. Climate Change Science Program (US CCSP, 2007).
 The policy is implemented in the model by constraining GHG emissions and allowing for trading in GHG emission permits across sectors to determine a carbon-equivalent price.

-Table 2 provides a description of the scenarios analysed in this paper.
-It includes the following policy cases: fuel taxes are imposed (at current rates)

-Scenario name Description Baseline No climate policy, hydrogen fuel is taxed at the current gasoline tax rates No fuel taxes No climate policy, hydrogen fuel and gasoline are not taxed No hydrogen tax No climate policy, hydrogen fuel is not taxed 550 ppmv Climate policy leads to a stabilisation at 550 ppmv, hydrogen fuel is taxed at the current gasoline tax rates 550 with no fuel taxes Climate policy leads to a stabilisation at 550 ppmv, hydrogen fuel and gasoline are not taxed 550 with no hydrogen tax Climate policy leads to a stabilisation at 550 ppmv, hydrogen fuel is not taxed 550 with no biofuels Climate policy leads to a stabilisation at 550 ppmv, hydrogen fuel is taxed at the current gasoline tax rates, no advanced biofuels available both on gasoline and hydrogen use in transportation; fuel taxes are imposed (at current rates) on gasoline but not on hydrogen fuel; and no fuel taxes are imposed.
-We test these scenarios in a no-climate-policy case (baseline), in a policy case constraining carbon emissions that stabilises CO_2 concentration at 550 ppmv, and in a case where there is no development in advanced biofuels.
+Table 2 provides a description of the scenarios analyzed in this paper.
+It includes the following policy cases: fuel taxes are imposed (at current rates) both on gasoline and hydrogen use in transportation; fuel taxes are imposed (at current rates) on gasoline but not on hydrogen fuel; and no fuels taxes are imposed.
+We test these scenarios in a no climate policy case (baseline), in a policy constraining carbon emissions that stabilizes CO_2 concentration at 550 ppmv; and in a case where there is no development in advanced biofuels.

-Table 2Scenarios

-For each combination of mark-ups, the EPPA model runs for the whole century to determine the decade in which hydrogen transportation would become viable.
-The timing of hydrogen sector entry for each mark-up combination is represented by curves that trace boundaries between the decades labelled in the adjacent regions through to the year 2100.
+For each combination of markups, the EPPA model runs for the whole century to determine the decade in which hydrogen transportation would become viable.
+The timing of hydrogen sector entry for each markup combination is represented by frontier curves that trace boundaries between the decades through the year 2100.